xzhou99/Dtalite_NeXTA_package/README.md

 Step 2: make sure that you have installed Gnuplot Software for some visualization functions in NeXTA (http://www.gnuplot.info/)

 Step 3: Download and unzip the NeXTA/DTALite software package.

-Step 4: Click “NeXTA”--“File”--“Open Traffic Network Project” to choose the tnp file in your network data set.

-Step 5: Click “Project”--“4.Perform Traffic Assignment” to make your settings and run “DTALite” for dynamic traffic assignment and simulation.

 If GIS data importing/exporting are needed for you, please download and unzip the NeXTA GIS software package and obey the related instructions.